What is logo design?

 Chances are that once you have applied the changes and have a rationale to support your design decisions, the client will approve the logo design.
 If not, it's up to you how you tackle additional revisions.

 If the client is still not satisfied, revisit the design brief and provide a rationale to support your design considerations.
 Always understand that you are a professional, and your visual research is more thorough than the client's.
 Play to your strengths.

 The delivery part is the last step in the logo design process.
 Deliver all the clients including print-ready, digital, and web assets to the client.

 There may be additional deliverables and where the logo appears, a client may need like watermarks and even source files.
 See what is a fair ask and provide files accordingly.

 In the post above we learned what a logo design is and why it is important.
 We also covered the logo design process we use here at Creatibly.
 This should help you create the perfect logo design for yourself or a client.
 Remember perspective and ingenuity are very much part of the process and you will have to actively look for clever solutions.
 There’s no surefire guide to creating a logo design.
 That being said, a dependable framework like the one here at Creatibly, will make it easy to produce ideas, test their viability, and apply them to a strong logo design.
+You can find many such examples in Creatibly's Logo Design Portfolio.
 You can start by creating your own logo, and few passion projects, soon you will have a framework for your working style as well!

 How do I create a perfect logo?